achannarasappa/distillery/README.md

 ```

 ####`process`
-The prcocess object contains the definition for how to make the HTTP request and how to handle the response.
+(`object`, `required`) - The prcocess object contains the definition for how to make the HTTP request and how to handle the response.
 ####`process.request`
-Data detailing how to complete a HTTP request.
+(`object`, `required`) - Data detailing how to complete a HTTP request.
 ####`process.request.url`
 (`string`, `required`) - URL string which may contain tokenized variables.
 See token section below for more information.
 ####Tokens